kornia/kornia/docs/source/geometry.liegroup.rst

 .. image:: data/lie.png

-The Lie algebra :math:`m`: The tangent space at the identity is called the Lie algebra of :math:`M`.
+If :math:`M` is the manifold that represents a lie group, the tangent space at the identity is called the Lie algebra of :math:`M`.
 The Lie algebra :math:`m` is a vector space.
-As such, its elements can be identified with vectors in :math:`R^m`, whose dimension :math:`m` is the number of degrees of freedom of :math:`M`.
+As such, its elements can be identified with vectors in :math:`R^d`, whose dimension :math:`d` is the number of degrees of freedom of :math:`M`.
+For example :math:`d` would be 3 in the case of lie group :math:`SO3`

 lie group and lie algebra
 ==========================